 Dive a little deeper

-The lessons in the Food Prep course cover safety practices when working directly with food.
-While the content is aimed specifically at anyone preparing food, it is useful for a wider employee range.
-For example, knowing this information can help servers (waiters/waitresses) more easily spot food that might be “suspect”.
+The lessons in the Food Prep course cover safety practices when working directly with food to avoid cross contamination.
+While the content is aimed specifically at food handlers, it is useful for a wider employee range.
+For example, knowing this information can help servers (waiters/waitresses) more easily spot food that might be “suspect” and make sure to provide clean utensils.
 The review includes quiz questions to test what learners have internalized.

 Again, this course is general both content- and branding-wise.
 So, it will suit “as is” for many hospitality enterprises, keeping in mind that branding is an “almost one-click” action.